tasooshi/footrecon/README.md

 ![Footrecon - main view](docs/footrecon-screenshot.png)

-## Installation
+## Deployment

-As a regular `dietpi` user:
+As a regular `dietpi` user on a fresh DietPi image run the following:

     dietpi@DietPi:~$ sudo /bin/bash -c "$(curl https://raw.githubusercontent.com/tasooshi/footrecon/main/install/dietpi.sh)"

+What the script does:

+1. Installs required packages.
+1. Enables wireless devices.
+1. Installs the project from source.
+1. Installs Python requirements.
+1. Enables required services.
+1. Installs the custom autostart script (running in background as `root`).
+1. Reboots.

+The output will be stored in the root of the filesystem in `/footrecon-*` directories.

+## Modules

+### Audio

+Records from default audio input device and saves to a WAV file.

+### Bluetooth

+Collects Blutooth addresses, device names and RSSI and stores in a CSV file.

+### Camera

+Takes picture every 2 seconds and stores as JPEGs.

+### Satnav

+Stores location data if a gpsd compatible device is available, otherwise the CSV file is empty.

-### Autoboot
+### Wireless

-You may want to start Footrecon automatically on-boot.
-In this case it is best to use the `dietpi-autostart` utility.
-Add the following to your (custom, foreground, autologin) script:

-    #!/bin/bash
-    /usr/local/share/footrecon/venv/bin/footrecon
-    exit 0

-For a headless mode and auto-start use the `--headless` argument:

-    #!/bin/bash
-    /usr/local/share/footrecon/venv/bin/footrecon --headless
-    exit 0

-Finally, fix the permissions:

-    dietpi@DietPi:~: sudo chmod a+x /var/lib/dietpi/dietpi-autostart/custom.sh
+Collects wireless networks details, i.a.
+SSIDs, encryption, signal strength and MACs in a CSV file.

-### Notes
+## Notes

-* It takes the first available device from every device group.
+* It takes the first available device from every device group, so e.g. the first available camera if there are two.
-* The installation script uses the `sudo` environment variable `$SUDO_USER` as the target user for which the necessary changes should be made.
-You may want to adjust that to your setup.